Overview

 The Physics major aims to inspire students with a passion for science in general and physics in particular, so they become creative thinkers and can fulfill their full potential as global citizens.
 The major provides a rigorous background in basic physics through coursework and encourages the students to participate in leading edge research with faculty.
 The education will provide the students with science based mathematical, writing and analytical skills, prepared to join the technologically trained workforce in a broad range of fields such as education, medicine, law, engineering or science in industry, academia and government.

 The major offers both B.A. and B.S. degrees in Physics.
 The B.A. degree is ideal for students who want a liberal arts education and future careers in law, business or policy with training in physics that may be useful in patent law, high tech business management or sales and technology policy.
-The B.S. degree offers several tracks: the Standard track, the Applied Physics and Engineering track, the Biophysics track, and the Physics Education track.
+The B.S. degree offers several tracks: Standard track, Applied Physics and Engineering track, Astrophysics track, Biophysics track, and the Physics Education track.

 The extensive course offerings and modern facilities within the department, coupled with close, personal counseling by faculty advisors, provide students with a physics program that is characterized by its breadth and flexibility.
 Students are also encouraged to participate in undergraduate research during their time at UCR.
 The hands-on experience gained from this can be invaluable for their future careers.